dream0x/doxe1/README.md

 _____

-## 💫 About Me:
-Howdy, I'm Alex, aka **@doxe** experienced web3 enthusiast, contributor, moderator and PoS/PoW validator, also just a friendly person.

-Some info about me - deep passion for web3 and decentralization.
-2+ years in the crypto space with strong knowledge and use of DeFi dApps, L1/L2 blockchains and yield farming strategies.
-I thrive on daily ingestion of new developments in web3, including DeFi, community engagement and problem solving.
-Contributor, detail-oriented with a curious mind.
-What keeps me engaged is the fact that I learn something new every single day.
+In today's world, it is important to understand your **goals** and keep them.
+For myself, I have **outlined several:**

+- Stable support for my nodes, keeping track of their health, updates, security, and so on.
+- Helping newbies (writing guides, creating groups and just answering their questions)
+- Improving myself and learning something new.
+- Being friendly and providing support to projects at all stages that I'm involved in

 I actively participate in testnets of young networks, sometimes even become a genesis validator in mainnets.
-My list of [networks](https://github.com/doxe1/doxe1/blob/main/doxe.md).
+All information about this you can find in my portfolio.

+In fact, you can delegate your funds to me and we will passively earn profit together.
+If you choose me as validator, you will support and contribute to the decentralization and security of this network.

 ## 💻 Operation systems